From the CBS website:

 I watched this piece and immediately thought about something else I learned about a few days ago.
-One of my Family Photojournalism clients told me in the pre-session questionnaire that her family practices Shabbat (shuh-bot).
+One of my Family Lifestyle Photography clients told me in her pre-session questionnaire that her family practices Shabbat (shuh-bot).
 When she explained to me what Shabbat is, I thought it was brilliant and I knew I had to start practicing it myself.

 What is Shabbat?

 The simple explanation is Shabbat is family and friends fellowshipping time for some specified block of time each week.

 From what I understand, it can be 24 hours starting Friday evening, or it can be longer.
 Depending on the practitioner, Shabbat can mean no electronic devices.